McStasMcXtrace/iFit/Scripts/Models/README.txt

 Version: $Revision$
 (c) E.Farhi, ILL.
 License: EUPL.

 These scripts require the iFunc class to be used.
+They create Models (for e.g. fitting)

 Location:
 --------------------------------------------------------------------------------